alexieyizhe/uni-notes/2A/CS 246/Notes/2018-10-23-design_patterns+iterator.md

 Now, `List` can still create `Iterator`s, but the client can only create `Iterator`s by calling `begin()` or `end()`.

-> Classes should be introverts: give them as few friends as possible since it weakens encapsulation.
+> Even knowing this, classes should be introverts: give them as few friends as possible since it *weakens* encapsulation.

 For a better way to provide access to `private` fields, you want to write __accessor__ and __mutator__ methods.